Animal echolocation: Inner ear and primary sensory neurons

 Both CF and FM bats have specialized inner ears which allow them to hear sounds in the ultrasonic range, far outside the range of human hearing.
 Although in most other aspects, the bat's auditory organs are similar to those of most other mammals, certain bats (horseshoe bats, Rhinolophus spp. and the moustached bat, Pteronotus parnelii) with a constant frequency (CF) component to their call (known as high duty cycle bats) do have a few additional adaptations for detecting the predominant frequency (and harmonics) of the CF vocalization.
 These include a narrow frequency "tuning" of the inner ear organs, with an especially large area responding to the frequency of the bat's returning echoes.

 The basilar membrane within the cochlea contains the first of these specializations for echo information processing.
 In bats that use CF signals, the section of the membrane that responds to the frequency of returning echoes is much larger than the region of response for any other frequency.
 For example, in the greater horseshoe bat, Rhinolophus ferrumequinum, there is a disproportionately lengthened and thickened section of the membrane that responds to sounds around 83 kHz, the constant frequency of the echo produced by the bat's call.
 This area of high sensitivity to a specific, narrow range of frequency is known as an "acoustic fovea".

-Echolocating bats have also been found to have cochlear hairs that are especially resistant to intense noise.
+Echolocating bats have cochlear hairs that are especially resistant to intense noise.
 Cochlear hair cells are essential for hearing sensitivity, and can be damaged by intense noise.
-As the bats are regularly exposed to intense noise through echolocation, resistance to degradation by intense noise is important for bats to be able to echolocate.
+As bats are regularly exposed to intense noise through echolocation, resistance to degradation by intense noise is necessary.

-Odontocetes (toothed whales and dolphins) have similar cochlear specializations to those found in bats.
-Odontocetes also have the highest neural investment of any cochleae reported to date with ratios of greater than 1500 ganglion cells/mm of basilar membrane.

 Further along the auditory pathway, the movement of the basilar membrane results in the stimulation of primary auditory neurons.
 Many of these neurons are specifically "tuned" (respond most strongly) to the narrow frequency range of returning echoes of CF calls.
 Because of the large size of the acoustic fovea, the number of neurons responding to this region, and thus to the echo frequency, is especially high.